MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

     }
     ```

-    Here is an explanation of the parameters:
+    Here's an explanation of the parameters:

     - **\@\@odata.type** – The entity name.
 For example, enter **"Microsoft.Dynamics.CRM.msdyn\_projectteam"**.
     - **msdyn\_projectteamid** – The primary key of the project team ID.
 The value is a globally unique identifier (GUID) expression.
 The ID is generated from the expression tab.

     - **msdyn\_project\@odata.bind** – The project ID of the owning project.
-The value will be dynamic content that comes from the response of the "Create Project" step.
+The value is dynamic content that comes from the response of the "Create Project" step.
 Make sure that you enter the full path and add dynamic content between the parentheses.
 Quotation marks are required.
 For example, enter **"/msdyn\_projects(ADD DYNAMIC CONTENT)"**.
     - **msdyn\_name** – The name of the team member.
 For example, enter **"ScheduleAPIDemoTM1"**.

 ## <a id="5"></a>Step 5: Create an Operation Set